hirosystems/clarinet/README.md

 brew install clarinet
 ```

-For a video description of this installation process, please see the [Setting Up Your Clarity Development Environment (Mac)](https://www.youtube.com/watch?v=dpPopuvYU90&list=PL5Ujm489LoJaAz9kUJm8lYUWdGJ2AnQTb&index=2) YouTube video.

 ### Install on Windows

 If you would like to install Clarinet on Windows, the easiest way to install Clarinet on Windows is to use the MSI installer.
 You can download the executable from the [releases page](https://github.com/hirosystems/clarinet/releases).